aramis-lab/clinica/docs/Installation.md

 ## Install Clinica

-The latest release of Clinica can be installed either by using the conventional [PyPI package manager](https://pypi.org/project/clinica/) as follows:
+The latest release of Clinica can be installed by using the conventional [PyPI package manager](https://pypi.org/project/clinica/) as follows:

 ```bash